-Mr. Neag, now retired, was co-vice chairman and one of four founding members of Arrow International, Inc., of Reading, Penn., a leading manufacturer of cardiac and critical-care products for the medical industry.
-Although he and his wife Carole continue to live in Pennsylvania, they maintain close ties to their families and hometowns in Connecticut.
+Mr. Neag, who passed away in April 2018 at the age of 86, was co-vice chairman and one of four founding members of Arrow International, Inc., of Reading, Penn., a leading manufacturer of cardiac and critical-care products for the medical industry.
+Although he and his wife Carole lived in Pennsylvania for many years, they maintained close ties to their families and hometowns in Connecticut.

-As the deferred gift’s endowment matures, the Neag fund is used to increase the number and dollar amount of student scholarships and graduate assistantships, and to subsidize faculty research grants.
-It supports faculty and staff development activities and also is used as venture capital to initiate new outreach activities.
+As the deferred gift’s endowment matures, the Neag School fund is used to increase the number and dollar amount of student scholarships and graduate assistantships, and to subsidize faculty research grants.
+It supports faculty and staff development activities, and also is used as venture capital to initiate new outreach activities.

-Over the years, the Neags have supported their Pennsylvania community as well, with significant financial donations to the Children’s Home of Reading, the public museum, community college and hospital.
+Over the years, the Neags supported their Pennsylvania community as well, with significant financial donations to the Children’s Home of Reading, the public museum, community college, and hospital.